palatyle/LMD_MATHAM_Utils/README.md

 `utils/Sensitivity_setup.py` -- Essentially the same as `utils/GCM_MATHAM_create.py`, but creates directories for sensitivity tests.

-`utils/Sensitivity_tests_viz.py` -- scripts to visualize the output from sensitivity tests.
+`utils/Sensitivity_tests_viz.py` -- script to visualize the output from sensitivity tests.

+`utils/Surface_p_comp.py` -- Compares surface pressure of ancient vs modern Mars.
+Creates Figure 3.

 `utils/batch_start.sh` -- shell script to be placed in the same directory as the generated volcano directories.
 Will loop through each volcano folder and begin the model runs.